Federal Congress of Oportia

 Senate next election |

 The Federal Congress of Oportia serves as the legislative branch of the government, embodying the principles of representative democracy within the constitutional framework of the State of Oportia.
-It is bifurcated into two houses: the Senate of Oportia, which functions as the upper house, and the Chamber of Deputies of Oportia, serving as the lower house.
+It is bifurcated into two houses: the Senate of Oportia, which functions as the upper house, and the National Assembly of Oportia, serving as the lower house.
 Together, they are vested with the authority to draft and enact legislation, ratify the national budget, and deliberate on public initiatives and referendums.
-The Federal Congress stands as a pillar of the nation's democratic ideals, bridging the gap between direct and representative democracy.
-Through its structured deliberations and commitment to the electorate's will, the Congress plays an indispensable role in shaping Oportia's legislative landscape, ensuring that the principles of liberty, equity, and justice are upheld.

-The Chamber of Deputies is the more populous of the two chambers, comprising 381 Deputies who are elected directly by the populace of Oportia's various city-states.
-The allocation of Deputies across the city-states is determined based on population, ensuring proportional representation.
-The electoral process for the Chamber mandates a minimum threshold of 5% for political parties or independent candidates to secure a seat, a measure designed to facilitate a diverse yet manageable assembly.
+The National Assembly is the lower house of the Federal Congress, comprising 381 Deputies elected directly by the populace of Oportia's 14 departments.
+The allocation of Deputies across departments is determined based on population, ensuring proportional representation.
+The electoral process mandates a minimum threshold of 3% for political parties or independent candidates to secure seats, a measure designed to facilitate a diverse yet manageable assembly while preventing excessive fragmentation.

 Senate of Oportia

-The Federal Congress is imbued with a broad spectrum of legislative responsibilities.
+The Federal Congress is vested with a broad spectrum of legislative responsibilities.
 These include the drafting, amendment, and passage of laws that govern the nation.
 It approves the national budget, thereby controlling the fiscal direction of the country.
-The Congress also plays a critical role in the democratic process by debating and deciding on public initiatives and referendums, thus directly engaging with the will of the electorate.
+The Congress also plays a critical role in the democratic process by debating and deciding on public initiatives and referendums, engaging directly with the will of the electorate.

 In addition to its primary legislative duties, the Congress has oversight responsibilities, ensuring that the executive branch adheres to the laws and utilizes the budget as intended.
 This oversight extends to public services and initiatives, safeguarding the interests of the citizens and promoting accountability and transparency in governance.